Overview

 Biography

-Before pursuing her Ph.D., Colleen was a Technical Designer with Thirty-one Gifts and Abercrombie & Fitch.
-She specialized in men's knitwear, thermal soft goods, home soft goods, and handbags.
-She earned her Ph.D. and MA in Design, Apparel Studies - Dress, Culture, and History at the University of Minnesota College of Design and her BS in Apparel Merchandising, Design, and Production from Iowa State University.
+Before pursuing her Ph.D., Dr. Pokorny worked as a Technical Designer for Thirty-One Gifts and Abercrombie & Fitch, specializing in men’s knitwear, thermal soft goods, home soft goods, and handbags.
+She earned her Ph.D. and M.A. in Design, Apparel Studies—Dress, Culture, and History from the University of Minnesota College of Design and her B.S. in Apparel Merchandising, Design, and Production from Iowa State University.

 Credentials